Withdrawal from Vanderbilt University

 Return of Federal Title IV Funds

-The Vanderbilt University Office of Student Financial Aid and Undergraduate Scholarships (OSFA) is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
+The Vanderbilt University Office of Student Financial Aid and Scholarships (OSFA) is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, are dismissed, or take a leave of absence prior to completing 60% of a payment period.
 When a student receives failing, incomplete, or missing grades for a term, they may be considered to have unofficially withdrawn (stop attending/drop out) without proper notification.
 If this is verified by Vanderbilt University, a calculated portion of the student's Title IV aid will be returned according to federal regulations.
-This may result in the student owing funds to Vanderbilt University.
+This may result in the student owing a balance to Vanderbilt University.

 Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:

 Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.

 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student may be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, this may create a balance due to Vanderbilt.

 If a student earned more aid than was disbursed to their student account, the institution may owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.

 The return of federal funds is allocated in the following order: